vaiju1981/SIREn/README.md

 # SIREn: Efficient semi-structured Information Retrieval for Lucene/Solr

+## Project Status

+The SIREn 0.2 project is not maintained anymore.
+We are concentrating our effort on SIREn 1.0.
+If you would like to evaluate SIREn 1.0, you can contact me at renaud at sindicetech dot com.

 ## Introduction

 Efficient, large scale handling of semi-structured data (including RDF) is